 Do you have the winter blues?
 Do you find yourself facing mood switches that go from feeling good and motivated to lacking energy or interest in life?
 You may need support.
 Seasonal affective disorder (SAD) is a condition that can bring these types of ups and downs and typically occurs during the winter months.
-Failure to treat this can lead to self-medication through drugs and alcohol and the development of substance addiction.
+Failure to treat this can lead to self-medication through drugs and alcohol, the development of substance addiction, and the need for drug addiction treatment.

 What Is Seasonal Affective Disorder (SAD)?